RedhawkSDR/RTL2832U/README.md

 ## Description

-A frontendInterfaces compliant device for the RTL2832U usb dongle
+A frontendInterfaces compliant device for the RTL2832U usb dongle using librtlsdr

 ## Dependencies